Why Is My Dog Drooling Around The New Puppy? 5 Possible Reasons

 How long does it take for an older dog to adjust to a new puppy?

-It’s important to let your dog approach and accept the pup at its own pace.
-Forcing the meetings will just make it harder for the two doggos to get along.
+It is crucial to allow your dog to approach and accept the puppy at their own pace.
+Forcing meetings can create tension and make it more difficult for the two dogs to get along.

 doggos to get along